openresty/lua-nginx-module/README.markdown

 Care should be taken when importing modules and this form should be used:

     local xxx = require('xxx')

 	instead of the old deprecated form:

     require('xxx')

 	If the old form is required, force reload the module for every request by using the `package.loaded.<module>` command:

     package.loaded.xxx = nil
     require('xxx')

 It is recommended to always place the following piece of code at the end of Lua modules that use the I/O operations to prevent casual use of module-level global variables that are shared among *all* requests:

+    local class_mt = {
-    getmetatable(foo.bar).__newindex = function (table, key, val)
+        -- to prevent use of casual module global variables __newindex = function (table, key, val)
-        error('Attempt to write to undeclared variable "' .. key .. '"')
+            error('attempt to write to undeclared variable "' .. key .. '"')
         end
+    }
+    setmetatable(_M, class_mt)

-Assuming the current Lua module is named `foo.bar`, this will guarantee that local variables in module `foo.bar` functions have been declared as `local`.
+This will guarantee that local variables in the Lua module functions are all declared with the `local` keyword, otherwise a runtime exception will be thrown.
 It prevents undesirable race conditions while accessing such variables.
 See [Data Sharing within an Nginx Worker](http://wiki.nginx.org/HttpLuaModule#Data_Sharing_within_an_Nginx_Worker) for the reasons behind this.

 Locations Configured by Subrequest Directives of Other Modules
 --------------------------------------------------------------